lukas-wallmann/jsoncms-1.0/readme.txt

 2. write a username and password and click to generate config

-3. than create the two configfiles
+3. than write the two configfiles
 /config.php
 /admin/library/config.php